fmidev/ml-harvesterseasons/README-SWI2.md

 Note: as of June 2024 this README is still a work in process, please be patient and we will get it ready asap :)

 ## System requirements
 Python version 3.10.13 in the UNIX/Linux environment was used in this project.

 Running the model training takes XX hours with XX CPU cores and XX memory, for 10 000 locations.
 Prediction takes... desm ja ml pred ja train req
 ## Dependencies
-Python libraries were installed with conda/mamba(?): python 3.10.13 pandas 2.1.4 xarray 2023.12.0 requests 2.31.0 scikit-learn 1.3.2 optuna 3.5.0 optuna-dashboard 0.14.0 xgboost 2.0.3 numpy 1.26.3 lightgbm 4.2.0
+To create xgb environment used in this project, check out the `requirements.txt` file.

-To download the seasonal forecast data etc from the Climate Data Store, the CDS API client needs to be installed https://cds.climate.copernicus.eu/api-how-to. optuna xgb conda environment screen adviced
+To download the seasonal forecast data etc from the Climate Data Store, the CDS API client needs to be installed https://cds.climate.copernicus.eu/api-how-to.

+optuna
+xgb conda environment
+screen adviced